cubiclesoft/cloud-storage-server-ext-scripts/README.md

 The exectab.txt File Format
 ---------------------------

-Locate the Cloud Storage Server directory.
+Locate the Cloud Storage Server storage directory as specified by the configuration.
 Within it are user ID directories.
 Within a user ID directory is a set of other directories associated with each enabled and used extension.
 Find the newly set up user account and the /scripts directory.
 Within the /scripts directory is a SQLite database that tracks all script runs, a /status subdirectory, and a file called 'exectab.txt'.
 This file is very similar to crontab except it doesn't do anything with scheduling.

 Example 'exectab.txt' file: